zhihanyang2022/aevb-tutorial/README.md

 ## Visualizations

 (All plots below are created using the notebooks in this repo.
-You can likely get better quality generations if you train longer.)
+It's very likely to get better quality generations if you train longer; I didn't train the models to convergence to save time.)

 Factor analysis